Schumann-Engineering/website/templates/data privacy and anonymization/content.md

 > if at all possible, then option 2 is the best (legal) options!
 >
 > Many will argue that information is 'absolutely business critical'.
 In such a case, the *ONLY* way to collect this data to begin with is by aquiring consent of the data subject *BEFORE* data collection.

-> **INFO**
-> if at all possible, then option 2 is the best (legal) options!
->
-> Many will argue that information is 'absolutely business critical'.
-In such a case, the *ONLY* way to collect this data to begin with is by aquiring consent of the data subject *BEFORE* data collection.

 > [!WARNING]
 > Both options imply that identifiable data is collected for the process of de-identification.
 Therefore, consent for the collection for the means of de-identification is required *PRIOR TO* data collection commences!